danisztls/journal/README.md

 - `F2` opens task note in `$EDITOR`
 - `F3` cycles task priority tag _(Find only)_
 - `DEL` deletes the task

+## Modules
+- [Librarian](https://github.com/lbcnz/journal-librarian): archives URLs without getting on your way.
+It automatically watches for URLs insertions and removals in markdown notes.

 ## Setup
 ### Dependencies